Information-Geometric Quantum Process Tomography in Unital Open Single-Qubit Dynamics: Introduction

-In this paper, we resolve this challenge by utilizing our exact geometric identity to construct a natural loss function for the linear regression approach.
+In this paper, we resolve these issues by utilizing our exact geometric identity to construct a natural loss function for the linear regression approach.
 Unlike classical probability distributions, where the Fisher information metric is typically regarded as unique, the quantum state space admits a family of monotone metrics \cite{petz1996}.
-While the symmetric logarithmic derivative (SLD) metric is standard in quantum estimation theory and bounds the speed of dynamical evolution \cite{helstrom1976}, our geometric framework specifically exploits the Bogoliubov-Kubo-Mori (BKM) metric \cite{AmariNagaoka2000}.
-Because the BKM metric corresponds to the Hessian of the exponential family potential, it uniquely enables the linearization of the inverse problem.
-By translating our abstract geometric identity into a concrete equation of motion for the Bloch vector, we propose a non-iterative method to simultaneously extract the Hamiltonian and dissipation parameters of the Gorini-Kossakowski-Sudarshan-Lindblad (GKSL) master equation directly from time-series data.
-As demonstrated through numerical simulations, this approach reduces the complex estimation task to a computationally efficient linear regression problem, offering a robust and accurate alternative.
+While the symmetric logarithmic derivative (SLD) metric is standard in quantum estimation and defines the precision limits for parameter identification \cite{helstrom1976, Paris2009}, our geometric framework specifically exploits the Bogoliubov-Kubo-Mori (BKM) metric \cite{AmariNagaoka2000}.
+Because this metric uniquely corresponds to the Hessian of the potential in the exponential family, it perfectly and exactly linearizes the inverse problem.
+The application of our abstract geometric identity allows us to develop a non-iterative method to simultaneously extract the Hamiltonian and dissipation parameters of the unital Gorini-Kossakowski-Sudarshan-Lindblad (GKSL) master equation directly from time-series data.

+Furthermore, our formulation is inherently unconstrained and imposes no artificial boundary constraints on the physical parameter space, avoiding the need for algorithms like projected gradient descent.
+If the estimation yields negative dissipation rates from observed time-series data, this result provides direct, regression-based evidence of non-Markovian dynamics.
+Thus, our approach serves as a robust and natural test to evaluate the validity of the Markovian assumption in the GKSL framework.

-The remainder of this paper is organized as follows.
+This paper is organized as follows.
 In Sec.\ \ref{sec:inequalities}, we establish the theoretical foundation by deriving universal information-geometric inequalities for general quantum and classical systems, and discuss their physical interpretations.
-In Sec.\ \ref{sec:identity}, we demonstrate that this inequality reduces to an exact geometric identity for single-qubit systems and apply it to the GKSL master equation.
-Building on this strict identity, Sec.\ \ref{sec:LRE} introduces a practical parameter estimation method for GKSL dynamics based on the linear regression approach.
+In Sec.\ \ref{sec:identity}, we demonstrate that this inequality reduces to an exact geometric identity for single-qubit systems and apply it to the unital GKSL equation.
+Building on this strict identity, Sec.\ \ref{sec:parameter} introduces a practical parameter estimation method for the unital GKSL equation based on the linear regression approach.
 In Sec.\ \ref{sec:numerical_simulation}, we demonstrate the validity and noise-robustness of our method through numerical simulations.
 Finally, Sec.\ \ref{sec:summary} is devoted to discussions and concluding remarks.